mrzeszewski/gis-course/README.md

 ## Part 1 – Simple location analysis with buffers, object selection, counting points and real-world distances
 What we will learn:
-1. Getting data from Open Street Map (OSM) – using QuickOSM plugin in QGIS (you should already know how to do it).
+1. Getting data from Open Street Map (OSM) – using QuickOSM plugin in QGIS (_you should already know how to do it_).
-2. Checking the data and cliping it to the area of interest (Vector/Geoprocessing tools/Clip)
+2. Checking the data and cliping it to the area of interest (_Vector/Geoprocessing tools/Clip_)
-3. Using geopackage for storing data (Sidenote – layers in the Data folder are in a legacy format called ESRI Shapefile for the purpose of compatibility only).
+3. Using geopackage for storing data (_Sidenote – layers in the Data folder are in a legacy format called ESRI Shapefile for the purpose of compatibility only_).
-4. Visualizing data – using different basemaps (HCMGIS plugin)
+4. Visualizing data – using different basemaps (_HCMGIS plugin_)
-5. Storing basemaps and whole maps as raster files with georeferences for future use (Save as image with world file)
+5. Storing basemaps and whole maps as raster files with georeferences for future use (_Save as image with world fil_e)
-6. Transforming real world questions into GIS abstracts (an introduction to spatial analysis and the way we think about spatial problems)
+6. Transforming real world questions into GIS abstracts (_an introduction to spatial analysis and the way we think about spatial problems_)
-7. Creating distance based buffers (Vector/Geoprocessing tools/Buffer)
+7. Creating distance based buffers (_Vector/Geoprocessing tools/Buffer_)
-8. Using buffer polygons to find points and object that fulfill various criteria with two different tools (1.
-Vector/Research Tool/Select by location; 2.Count points in polygon))
+8. Using buffer polygons to find points and object that fulfill various criteria with two different tools (_1.
+Vector/Research Tool/Select by location; 2.Count points in polygon_)
-9. Create isochrones (Catchments) to approximate real-world distances (Location Lab plugin)
+9. Create isochrones (_Catchments_) to approximate real-world distances (_Location Lab plugi_n)
-10. Bonus – create an interactive web map (qgis2web plugin)
+10. Bonus – create an interactive web map (_qgis2web plugin_)

-Task 1: Group exercise.
+_**Task 1:** Group exercise.
 Create a map showing fire emergency readiness of Kiel kindergartens using locations of fire  hydrants and fire stations.
-Assume that an object is close enough to fire hydrant if it is within 100 meters and close enough to fire station when it is within 5 minutes travel distance.
+Assume that an object is close enough to fire hydrant if it is within 100 meters and close enough to fire station when it is within 5 minutes travel distance.  _

 ## Useful links and resources